Captive Girl

 Captive Girl is the fourth Jungle Jim film produced by Columbia Pictures.
-It was directed by William Berke and starred Johnny Weissmuller as the title character.
-It was also Weissmuller's second teaming with his fellow former Tarzan and Olympic Gold Medal swimming champion Buster Crabbe after Swamp Fire (1946).
-The film was the only feature film appearance of Anita Lhoest who was a swimming champion and cellist.
+Directed by William Berke, it stars Johnny Weissmuller as the title character.
+The film is also Weissmuller's second teaming with Buster Crabbe after Swamp Fire (1946).
+Captive Girl is the only feature-film appearance of Anita Lhoest, a swimming champion and cellist.

 Plot

-Jungle Jim is summoned to go to a different jungle area for a twin mission.
+Jungle Jim is summoned to a mission in a different jungle area.
 He is to escort Chief Mahala, returning after studying in the West, to regain the leadership of his tribe.
 His second mission is to investigate a mysterious blonde witch who has a pet tiger.
-It is believed the "witch" is actually Joan Martindale, the child of a long missing couple.
-In his absence, Chief Mahala's leadership has been usurped by the evil witch doctor Hakim who seeks to kill the white witch.
+It is believed that the witch is actually Joan Martindale, the child of a long-missing couple.
+In his absence, Chief Mahala's leadership has been usurped by the evil witch doctor Hakim, who seeks to kill the witch.

-A third factor is the evil treasure hunter Barton.
-Hakim keeps his power by making sacrifices of prisoners bound in gold chains and jewels who are thrown into the Lagoon of the Dead; these victims included the Martindales with Hakim seeking Joan to prevent her testifying against him after Mahala gains control of the tribe.
+Hakim keeps his power by making sacrifices of prisoners bound in gold chains and jewels who are thrown into the Lagoon of the Dead.
+These victims included the Martindales, with Hakim seeking Joan to prevent her testifying against him after Mahala gains control of the tribe.
 Using scuba gear, Barton seeks to gather the gold and jewels of the drowned victims for himself.